mitchelljustin/pragmatic-lightning/index.md

 That means that once you migrate off testnet and start handling real money, you'll need to run a "full" Bitcoin node that processes and stores every block in the blockchain.*

-## Initialize Lightning wallet
+**Next step: Initializing the Lightning node's wallet**

 Before your app can get paid, you need to initialize your Lightning "wallet": the private key used to control money on your Lightning node.

 To do this, we'll run the `lncli create` command inside the Docker container and generate a new random private key.

-Since the app is on testnet, security isn't that important: you can pick a simple 8-character wallet password like "satoshi7".
+Since the node is on testnet, security isn't that important: you can pick a simple 8-character wallet password like "satoshi7".

 ```bash
 $ docker-compose exec lnd lncli create